 I wonder what Amrothos thinks of all this?
 His viewpoint might be the most interesting outside one to me, just because of his keen observation and own unconventional lifestyle.
 Who's perspective would you like see?

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven four seven six as a four place number.
+In the field marked validation number, enter zero five eight one as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved